lumenbox/dkif-verify/README.md

 Simple DKIF verification service
 =======================================================
-dkif-verify is simple API which can be used to do a DKIF verificaiton
+dkif-verify is simple HTTP service which can be used to do a DKIF verificaiton

 ## Docker
 You can build your own Docker image (Dockerfile is in the repo) or use our image form dockerhub: lumenbox/dkif-verify:latest